A framework lives at four layers. The paper makes the claim. The server

 A server is its existence proof.

-The paper makes the formal claim — a four-dimensional state
+The formal claim — a four-dimensional state vector,

 The plugin closes the loop.
 It drops into Claude Code or Codex